ethanbaker/cpick/README.md

 In addition, you can press ? to open up a search menu.
 Here you can search for a specific color or keyword.
 You can press N to go to the next selection and n to go to the previous selection, just like in vim.

 On the **saturation-value screen**, you can move about the screen using the standard vim keys (h, j, k, l) or the arrow keys.
-Once on a desired color, press enter to select it (take note that if you ran Cpick with sandbox as true, pressing enter on the table will take you back to the **hue screen**).
+Once on a desired color, press enter to select it.

 In addition, you can press g to go to the start of the table (top-left most cell) or G to go to the end of the table (bottom-right most cell).